zsh-users/zsh-syntax-highlighting/README.md

 running `compinit`).
 Widgets created later will work, but will not update the syntax highlighting.

-### Why does syntax highlighting not work while searching history?
+### Does syntax highlighting work during incremental history search?

-_This problem is fixed in zsh 5.3 and newer._

 Highlighting the command line during an incremental history search (with the `history-incremental-search-backward` widget, which is